56 Empowering Quotes For When Fighting For Your Marriage

 2. When we ignore warning signs and allow our spouse to manipulate and control us to silence, we set ourselves up for even more trouble because we can’t resolve what we don’t confront.
 And what is unaddressed gets worse, not better.

 5. We cannot control our spouses.
-But we can take ownership of our issues and reinforce a healthy environment.
+But we can take ownership of our side of the marriage and reinforce a healthy environment for ourselves.

 6. There’s no short cut to a healed marriage, only intentional work.

-7. We can’t fold our hands and expect love to thrive and grow, unattended.
+7. We (plural) can’t fold our hands and expect love to thrive and grow, unattended.

-9. Sometimes marriage issues are just a reminder we are humans: sinners in need of a Savior.
+9. Sometimes marriage issues (the regular kind, not the harmful) are just a reminder we are humans.

 10. While there is sanctity within the bonds of matrimony, the sacredness doesn’t extend to hiding sin and wrong in the name of “personal concerns” or “protecting our Christian image.”